al-obrien/rosv/README.md

 {rosv} is still a young project.
 There are plans to extend its use.
 Currently it uses R6 classes for its lower-level interface to the OSV API.
-Pagination functionality will be added once it is offered by {httr2}, which at time of writing is avaiable but experimental.
+Pagination functionality will be added once it is offered by {httr2}, which at time of writing is available but experimental.
 There are also plans to have more types of returned details, such as returning just the version input for functions like `osv_query()`.